Skip to Content (Press Enter)

 1. Does she meet the legal requirements?
 Our legal department ensures potential matches meet the requirements of Washington’s surrogacy laws before we present a surrogate’s profile to intended parents.

 2. Do her personality and surrogacy expectations match yours?
-Your Program Coordination team (including your lawyer) will work together to ensure a good fit between your personality and the surrogate’s because we want the surrogate and intended parents to have a comfortable relationship throughout the journey.
+Your Matching Team will work together to ensure a good fit between your personality and the surrogate’s because we want the surrogate and intended parents to have a comfortable relationship throughout the journey.

 3. Do you agree on expectations surrounding termination and selective reduction?
 Surrogates and intended parents should have the same views about the termination of a pregnancy in case a reduction or termination must be considered.
 Many intended parents we have worked with prefer to make the choice regarding termination.